Annual subscriptions for 2019 are now overdue and should be paid as soon as possible - preferably by transfer to the club's bank account.

 The SCBA (Somerset Contract Bridge Association) are very active, we work closely with them and get a great deal of support from them.

-Click here to go to their website and see what they're up to and can potentially offer you - and click here to see the minutes of their AGM held on 27 May 2018.
+Click here to go to their website and see what they're up to.